 Kenneth F. Fick was appointed Director of the Division of Finance and Administration effective January 10, 2024.
-Mr. Fick has extensive experience serving in key financial leadership positions at both private and public companies including serving as Vice President of Financial Planning and Analysis ("FP&A") at Citrin Cooperman & Company, LLP; Vice President of FP&A at Berkeley Research Group, LLC; Director in the Strategy & Transformation Services practice at MorganFranklin Consulting, LLC; Chief Financial Officer of Dreamscape Marketing, LLC; Senior Director of FP&A for Vertis Communications Inc. and Director in the Forensic and Litigation Consulting Practice at FTI Consulting

-Inc. Mr. Fick holds a Bachelor of Science degree in Accounting from the State University of New York at Buffalo and a Master of Business Administration degree from the College of William and Mary.
+Mr. Fick has extensive experience serving in key financial leadership positions at both private and public companies including serving as Vice President of Financial Planning and Analysis ("FP&A") at Citrin Cooperman & Company, LLP; Vice President of FP&A at Berkeley Research Group, LLC; Director in the Strategy & Transformation Services practice at MorganFranklin Consulting, LLC; Chief Financial Officer of Dreamscape Marketing, LLC; Senior Director of FP&A for Vertis Communications Inc. and Director in the Forensic and Litigation Consulting Practice at FTI Consulting Inc. Mr. Fick holds a Bachelor of Science degree in Accounting from the State University of New York at Buffalo and a Master of Business Administration degree from the College of William and Mary.

-Crystal Quinzani was appointed Deputy Director, MHF Finance, Special Projects and Reporting for DFA, a position that she held since May 2022.
+Crystal Quinzani is Deputy Director for the Division of Finance and Administration (DFA), a position that she held since May 2022.
+She also served as the Acting Director of DFA from August 2023 to January 2024.
 Ms. Quinzani joined the Department in August 2016 as Director of Financial Analysis for DFA and in July 2017 became Director of MHF Finance for DFA.
 She came to the Department from the State of Florida, where she worked for the Florida Office of Financial Regulation for seven years and was Area Financial Manager for the Division of Banking.
 Prior to her work with the State of Florida, she spent 16 years working in various capacities in community banks in the Orlando, Florida area.
 She holds a Bachelor of Arts degree in Finance from the University of Central Florida.

-Eizebel Trojillo was appointed Deputy Director, Budget and Grant Accounting, of the Division of Finance and Administration (DFA), effective May 9, 2022.
+Eizebel Trojillo was appointed Deputy Director of the Division of Finance and Administration (DFA), effective May 2022.
 Prior to her appointment, Ms. Trojillo served as the Director of Budget Analysis for DFA, a position that she held since November 2019.
 Before joining the Department, Ms. Trojillo worked overseas with Royal Dutch Shell Philippines for 20 years, with her last position being the Downstream Compliance Manager in charge of Governance, Risk, and Sarbanes-Oxley Act Compliance.
 Ms. Trojillo holds a Bachelor of Science degree in Accounting from the Assumption College, Makati, Philippines, and is a Certified Public Accountant (Philippines chapter).